converged-computing/flux-cloud/docs/getting_started/experiments.md

   size: [2, 4]
   machine: ["n1-standard-1", "n1-standard-2"]
 ```
+Note that the sizes at this level indicate *the size of the Kubernetes cluster*.
+We
+will expand on this idea later.
 This would run each size across each machine, for a total of 4 Kubernetes clusters created.
 The number of custom resource (CRD) definitions applied to each one would vary based on the number of jobs.
 The idea here is that we might want to run multiple jobs in the same container, and size, and machine.